Admissions and Records

 Submission of an Even Exchange form does not guarantee the request will be processed.
 Students are responsible to check to see if their request was granted and to verify the accuracy of their course schedule through myWNC.

 A student who plans to enroll for one or more courses at another college while enrolled at WNC should consult with a counselor prior to enrollment.
 The counselor will help the student select courses at a college as they relate to degree requirements at WNC.
 Courses taken at another college must be transferred and evaluated for credit if the student wishes to use them in meeting WNC degree requirements.
 Veterans, international students and students receiving financial aid must indicate to the appropriate agency which institution is the school of primary enrollment.

 After registering for classes, students can locate information on required and recommended books for their classes through myWNC, by visiting the campus bookstore, or online.
 Students visiting the bookstore in person are encouraged to bring a printed copy of their class schedule.

 Western Nevada College reserves the right to cancel classes in which there is insufficient enrollment.

-Students should periodically check their class schedule in myWNC throughout the semester to make sure fees have been paid and that they are still correctly registered.
+Students should periodically check their class schedule in myWNC throughout the semester to make sure that fees have been paid and they are still correctly registered.
 This is the student's responsibility.

 Students are responsible for all costs associated with registration, regardless of any invoice that may or may not have been received, and regardless of attendance or class participation unless classes are dropped within the 100 percent refund period.